Course Development Stipends

 Foundation courses in the program build essential skills to understand the process of innovation in historical and ethical contexts, and to learn fundamental concepts in design thinking, community engagement, and entrepreneurship.

-A community Makerspace and volunteer opportunities build practical skills and fosters a sense of teamwork, collaboration, and creativity.
+Creative spaces on campus and volunteer opportunities build practical skills and foster a sense of teamwork, collaboration, and creativity.

 The concluding seminar encourages students to work in teams to envision innovative solutions to pressing problems, strategic opportunities, and community concerns.